knightazura/ghost-sdk/Git-workflow.md

 The main repository's master branch always contains the latest changes.
 For more info on branches, see the [branching strategy](#branching-strategy) notes.

-Changes should adhere to our [coding standards](Code-standards), commit messages should follow our [notes below](#notes-on-writing-good-commit-messages), and pull requests should be submitted as per the [guidelines](#submitting-pull-requests)
+Changes should adhere to our [coding standards](Code-standards), commit messages should follow our [notes below](#notes-on-writing-good-commit-messages), and pull requests should be submitted as per the [guidelines](#submitting-pull-requests).

 ## Notes on writing good commit messages
 ##### Commit Messages
 * The first line of your commit message should be a short (80 chars) public description of what you have achieved with the commit.
 This is what appears in the change log.
-* Leave a blank line after the first line
+* Leave a blank line after the first line.
 * The 3rd line should reference the issue with `issue #000` if you just want to mention an issue or `closes #000` if your commit closes an issue.
 If you don't have an issue to reference or close, think carefully about whether you need to [raise one](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md#raising-issues) before opening a PR.
-* Use bullet points on the following lines to explain what your changes achieve and in particular why you've used your approach
+* Use bullet points on the following lines to explain what your changes achieve and in particular why you've used your approach.

 E.g.